BBQ Oxtails

 Directions

 • In a small bowl, combine the 1 tbsp of browning with ½ tsp of liquid smoke.
-Set this aside.
+Pour mixture over the oxtails and mix until each oxtail is well coated.

 Recipe Video